Apply for planning permission

 More information about CIL

-Section 100ZA of the Town and Country Planning (Pre-commencement Conditions) 2018, states that planning permission for the development of land may not be granted subject to pre-commencement conditions (as defined in section 100ZA(8) of the 1990 Act), unless the applicant has provided written agreement to the terms of the conditions.
+Section 100ZA of the Town and Country Planning Act 1990 (as amended), states that planning permission for the development of land may not be granted subject to pre-commencement conditions (as defined in section 100ZA(8) of the Act), unless the applicant has provided written agreement to the terms of the conditions.

 Pre-commencement conditions will be required if insufficient information is submitted at the application stage.
 These conditions might cover areas such as: